 Twin Points Park at Eagle Mountain Lake

-We're all craving a little r&r lately, and just 15 minutes from downtown you can take a break from reality and enjoy a daycation at Twin Points Park at Eagle Mountain Lake.
-With a beach for lounging and sunning and plenty of room to just hang out or celebrate a family milestone, make sure to make your reservation and get ready for some fun.
+If you're craving a little R&R, take a break from reality and enjoy a daycation at Twin Points Park just 15 minutes from downtown.
+With a beach for lounging and plenty of room to hang out, make your reservation and get ready for some fun.